-Back when we were allowed to choose our own appraisers, I had some tough conversations with Jay where we disagreed on the value of the home, and he was going to come in lower than the contract price.
-However, through the disagreement, I realized Jay knew what he was talking about and is one of the best appraisers I had ever seen.
+Back when we were allowed to choose our own appraisers, I had some tough conversations with Jay where we disagreed on the value of the home when he was going to come in lower than the contract price.
+However, I realized Jay knew what he was talking about and is one of the best appraisers I had ever seen.
 The listing agent on the subject property that recently came in low said he only uses a certain lender because they have Jay on their appraisal panel!
 Wow.

 Jay says that instead of asking where an appraiser is coming from realtors should ask, “How many appraisals you have done in our market in the last 6-12 months?”

-I agree that knowing the market is important and that knowing which side of a highway, park, or metro stop is more desirable is important, but everyone needs to realize you don’t need to live right in the middle of an area to know that sort of data.
-I am sure there are limits to this theory, but we need to realize if one appraiser can live 48 minutes away from a property and be the listing agent’s favorite appraiser, then so can another, and another, and another.
+I agree that knowing the market is important.
+And that knowing which side of a highway, park, or metro stop is more desirable is important.
+But everyone needs to realize you don’t need to live right in the middle of an area to know that sort of data.
+I am sure there are limits to this theory.
+But we need to realize if one appraiser can live 48 minutes away from a property and be the listing agent’s favorite appraiser, then so can another, and another, and another.